ertugruldmr/ElevatorSimulationWithThreads/README.md

 		--> It takes consumers from queues where in the flats.
 		--> It Transports consumers to aimed flat.

-check "## Project description" and "## Method & which used in this project" sections where above if you want more information.
+Check "## Project description" and "## Method & which used in this project" sections where above if you want more information.

 Images is below while project has been running